-Recycling Center "stickers" are now HangTags which have been mailed (as of March 27th, 2015) to all residents in Sturbridge.
-Please self-register by filling in your license plate numbers on the hang tag and by filling in the information on the "tear-off" ticket on the bottom of the hang tag.
-Return the completed ticket to the Recycling Center the next time that you enter the facility.
-It is not required for you to make a special trip to the Town Hall to do this.
+Recycling Center "stickers" are now HangTags which have been mailed (as of March 27, 2015) to all residents in Sturbridge.
+Replacement Hang tags or new residents may obtain a hang tag for $5 at the Recycling Center on Tuesdays & Thursdays.
+Please bring proof of residency and your vehicle registration with you.
+It is not required for you to make a special trip to the Town Hall!
 Thank you for Recycling!

-The board meets the first and third Mondays of each month, typically at the Center Office Building 301 Main St., 2nd Floor at 7PM.
+The Board meets the first and third Mondays of each month, typically, at the Center Office Building 301 Main St., 2nd Floor at 5:30PM.
 The BoH agenda and meeting locations are posted on the town main page under town news in accordance with the Massachusetts Open Meeting Law.

 Mosquito Awareness and Precautions

 The Central Massachusetts Mosquito Control Project (CMMCP) is a regional effort whose goal is to reduce mosquito exposure to the public, and the potential for disease transmission by mosquitoes, by utilizing proven, sound mosquito control techniques.